-25% or more exceeding = 3 points

-15%-24.9% exceeding = 2 points

-5%-14.9% exceeding = 1 point

-Under 5% exceeding = 0 points
+12.5% or more exceeding = 3 points 6.5%-12.4% exceeding = 2 points 1.6%-6.4% exceeding = 1 point Under 1.6% exceeding = 0 points

 - b.
 Trend An elementary school shall be evaluated on improvement in the percentage of students in all grades who are exceeding state standards on ISAT Composite.
-Improvement trend is determined by comparing the 2009 score for all students with the average score of the three previous years.
-If the school does not have three previous years of data, the previous two years will be used.
-A school shall receive points as follows: - For schools with 0%-89.9% of students in all grades exceeding state standards on the 2009 ISAT Composite, points are earned as follows:
+Improvement trend is determined by comparing the 2013 score for all students with the average score of the three previous years.
+If the school does not have three previous years of data, two years of data will be used.
+A school shall receive points as follows: - For schools with 0%-76.0% of students in all grades exceeding state standards on the 2013 ISAT Composite, points are earned as follows:

-No Improvement = 0 points Improvement of at least 0.1 but under 3.0 percentage points = 1 point Improvement of at least 3.0 but under 6.0 percentage points = 2 points Improvement of at least 6.0 percentage points = 3 points school's highest grade level who are exceeding state standards as indicated by the school's ISAT Composite.
-Current status is determined by averaging the school's ISAT Composite results for students in the highest grade from tests administered in Spring 2008 and Spring 2009.
+No Improvement = 0 points Improvement of at least 0.1 but under 3.0 percentage points = 1 point Improvement of at least 3.0 but under 6.0 percentage points = 2 points Improvement of at least 6.0 percentage points = 3 points a.
+Current Status - An elementary school shall be evaluated on the percentage of students in the school's highest grade level who are exceeding state standards as indicated by the school's ISAT Composite.
+Current status is determined by averaging the school's ISAT Composite results for students in the highest grade from tests administered in Spring 2012 and Spring 2013.
 If the school does not have two years of data, one year of data will be used.
 A school shall receive points towards its overall performance score as follows:

-- Schools with 90% or greater of students in all grades exceeding state standards on the 2009.
-ISAT Composite automatically earn 3 points regardless of improvement. - 5.
-ISAT Composite Highest Grade Students 6 possible points - a.
-Current Status An elementary school shall be evaluated on the percentage of students in the
+Schools with 76.1% or greater of students in all grades exceeding state standards on the 2013 ISAT Composite automatically earn 3 points regardless of improvement.

+5. ISAT Composite - Highest Grade Students - 6 possible points

-25% or more exceeding = 3 points
+12.5% or more exceeding = 3 points

-15%-24.9% exceeding = 2 points
+6.5%-12.4% exceeding = 2 points

-5%-14.9% exceeding = 1 point
+1.6%-6.4% exceeding = 1 point

-Under 5% exceeding = 0 points
+Under 1.6% exceeding = 0 points

 - b.
 Trend An elementary school shall be evaluated on improvement in the percentage of students in the school's highest grade level who are exceeding state standards on ISAT Composite.
-Improvement trend is determined by comparing the 2009 score for students in the highest grade with the average score of the three previous years.
-If the school does not have three previous years of data, the previous two years will be used.
-A school shall receive points as follows: - For schools with 0%-89.9% of students in the highest grade exceeding state standards on the 2009 ISAT Composite, points are earned as follows:
+Improvement trend is determined by comparing the 2013 score for students in the highest grade with the average score of the three previous years.
+If the school does not have three previous years of data, two years of data will be used.
+A school shall receive points as follows: - For schools with 0%-76.0% of students in the highest grade exceeding state standards on the 2013 ISAT Composite, points are earned as follows:

 No Improvement = 0 points Improvement of at least 0.1 but under 3.0 percentage points = 1 point Improvement of at least 3.0 but under 6.0 percentage points = 2 points Improvement of at least 6.0 percentage points = 3 points a.
 Current Status - An elementary school shall be evaluated on its average attendance rate from the two most recent school years.
-To determine current status, a school's average attendance rates from the 2007-2008 school year and from the 2008-2009 school year will be averaged.
+To determine current status, a school's average attendance rates from the 2011-2012 school year and from the 2012-2013 school year will be averaged.
 If two years of data are not available, one year of data will be used.
 A school shall receive points towards its overall performance score as follows:

-• Schools with 90% or greater of students in the highest grade exceeding state standards on the 2009 ISAT Composite automatically earn 3 points regardless of improvement.
+• Schools with 76.1% or greater of students in the highest grade exceeding state standards on the 2013 ISAT Composite automatically earn 3 points regardless of improvement.